ocissor/TailorBuy/README.md

 ---

-## Contributing

-- Fork the repo, create a feature branch, implement changes, run tests, and open a PR.
-- Keep changes scoped and include tests for new behavior.

-Contributing checklist:
-- Run linting and tests
-- Include documentation for new endpoints
-- Keep secrets out of the repository

----

-## License

-Add a LICENSE file appropriate to your project (e.g., MIT).
-This repo currently has no license file; choose one before publishing.

----

 ## Acknowledgments

 - Project scaffolding and README generation assisted by repository tooling.
 - Thanks to contributors and open-source projects used in this stack.

-// ...existing code...